 Braking by the left foot is backed by science because it is safer.
 It would help if you always kept the left foot over the left pedal while the right foot over the right pedal.
 But when it is time to hit the brake, you simply apply pressure on the left foot to reduce the likelihood of committing an error.

-With these tips, you will be safer on the road.
+With these tips, you will become a skilled driver and be safe on the road.
 Remember to take a fresher course for more valuable driving skills updates.
 Things change the more time flies, so there are new skills you always need to learn.

 Pierre Paul Driving School is one fully equipped, DMV-approved, and well-reputed school you can consider for your refresher course or first-time driving lessons.